 - Salary Payment

 Over 90% of companies compensate their expatriates based on their home country salary level.
 Only some have special international compensation schemes.
 All in all, your pay slip depends on the level you have reached within your local country… but only nominally.

 As your home unit is based outside of Germany, in most cases your salary depends on your local currency.
 Some corporate policies define the payment method as follow:

-- Whole salary paid in host country currency
+- The whole salary paid in host country currency

-- Whole salary paid in home country currency
+- The whole salary paid in home country currency

 Although you risk currency exchange rates, you might be lucky to gain as well.
 This approach makes financial sense in cases when you are on a single status assignment (your family is still located in your home country) and your assignment is rather short-term.